mspaintmsi/superUser/SCRIPTING.md

 - The new process runs in the same window and performs its inputs and outputs there.
 - The exit code of the new process is returned and you can retrieve it with the errorlevel variable.

+You can also use the `sudo` executable, equivalent to `superUser /ws`.

 If you prefer to open a new window but minimize it (temporarily or not), use the `/m` option.
 You can make the window visible later in the script.